ShahRukh30/AA_Design_API/README.md

 # Ecommerce Backend Application with ASP.NET Core Web API

 ## Description
-This project is an ecommerce backend application built with ASP.NET Core Web API.
-It provides a RESTful API for managing various aspects of an ecommerce platform, including products, orders, customers, and authentication.
+This project is an e-commerce backend application built with ASP.NET Core Web API.
+It provides a RESTful API for managing various aspects of the Ayesha Ali Design platform, including products, orders, customers, and authentication.

 ## Features
 - **Product Management**: CRUD operations for managing products.